-- Cockroaches: Recognition and control (E-359) Everything a homeowner needs to know about cockroaches and the safest methods of control.
+- Cockroaches: Biology and Management (ENTO-037) Everything a homeowner needs to know about cockroaches and the safest methods of control.

 - School IPM Action Plan for German Cockroaches (2013) Provides and Integrated Pest Management approach for German cockroach control in schools and other institutional buildings.